 From my own experience I can tell you that one of the main reasons parents are not consistent enough during sleep coaching their baby is the intensity of their baby’s cry at night.
-Although 5-10 minutes of cry sound like hours of pain or that baby protest at night sounds louder than during the day, they are not.
-Baby’s crying at night is similar to its crying during the day, but because of the darkness and silence around us and because of our own overtiredness, we tend to panic and take things more dramatic than they actually are.
+Although 5-10 minutes of cry sound like “hours of pain” and baby protest at night sounds louder than during the day, in reality they are not.
+Baby’s crying at night is similar to crying during the day, but because of the darkness and silence around us and because of our own overtiredness, we tend to panic and see things more dramatically than they actually are.

-So, embrace yourself, dear parents, do not feel guilty because your baby is crying or is moody or is not sleeping perfectly, it’s not your fault, you are the best parents for your baby anyway!
+So, embrace yourself, dear parents, do not feel guilty because your baby is crying or is moody or is not sleeping perfectly, it’s not your fault and crying does not necessarily mean your baby is in pain or it suffers.
+It’s just their unfiltered way of communication without keeping any emotions inside (which is actually healthier).
+You are still the best parents for your baby!

-And remember that asking for help is the right thing to do in such a situation because a baby who sleeps well at night develops and grows well, it has a strong immune system, an increased appetite and a good mood most of the time.
+And remember that asking for help is the right thing to do in such a situation because a baby who sleeps well at night develops and grows well, has a strong immune system, an increased appetite and a good mood most of the time.
+And so will you 😉

 Moreover, you have the right to claim your sleep back because a rested parent is a more responsive parent for their baby.

-If you need more support to improve the sleep of the entire family, please do not hesitate to book a free Discovery Call below.
+You don’t have to wait until “your baby grows out of it“.
+If you need more support to improve the sleep of your baby and indirectly of the entire family, please do not hesitate to book a free Discovery Call below.